 There are little to no stop signs, signals, or other road signs.
 It seems that one just goes to the corner, and honks until everyone gets out of the way.
 I'll be honest, riding around town was always one of my favorite parts.
 Ram would later treat me to a few rides on his motorcycle, (don't tell my Mother).
 Ram, Jeff, and I tidy up our plans, and Ram introduces us to our guide Chin.
 Chin takes us to a shop for some last-minute gear and then sets us loose in the city.

-Jeff had been to Kathmandu before, so I was spoiled with his ability to know which directions to go in order to find the major attractions.
-That afternoon, we visited The Kathmandu, Durbar Square, Swayambhunath, (the monkey temple), Pashupatinath (temple of Shiva), and Boudhanath.
+Jeff had been to Kathmandu before, so I was spoiled with his ability to know which directions to go to find the major attractions.
+That afternoon, we visited Kathmandu, Durbar Square, Swayambhunath, (the monkey temple), Pashupatinath (the temple of Shiva), and Boudhanath.
 For more info on these places, just look them up online.
 You'll probably get a better explanation there, rather than me just filling up the page.
 That night, Chin treated us to a genuine Nepalese dinner, along with entertainment involving local dances.

 Nepal - Day 05, Namche Bazaar (11,352ft) to Tengboche (12,738ft)